lkq1992yeah/CompQA/README.md

 fb_metadata.zip: A part of Freebase metadata info.

-linkings/: The entity linking results of CompQ/WebQ.
+linkings.zip: The entity linking results of CompQ/WebQ.

+models.zip: The saved models & predict results of WebQ/CompQ/SimpQ.